cs480x-21c/02-DataVis-5Ways/README.md

 ![flourishB](img/flourishB.PNG)

 ## Technical Achievements
 - For the d3 implementation, users can mouse over the bubbles, and a tooltip will display the model of car that bubble represents.
+This feature is built into Plotly and Flourish, and was not manually implemented in those.

 ### Design Achievements
 - Made use of colorblind-friendly colors for points across all visualizations, courtesy of this interactive site: